Amin Al-Shanaineh: Al-Riffa (loan)

 On 7 January 2023, Al-Shanaineh moved to Bahraini Premier League club Al-Riffa on a short-term loan deal, lasting until May 31.
 He was officially included with their squad on 21 January.

 Return to Al-Faisaly

 With many rumors circulating around Al-Shanaineh's destination from his loan move.
 He was retained by Al-Faisaly for the following season.

 During the 2023–24 AFC Champions League match-up against Sharjah, Al-Shanaineh suffered a severe leg injury, sidelining him for up to 6-months.

 Al-Shanaineh made his return the following season.
 On 7 November 2024, Al-Shenaineh renewed his contract with the club for three-seasons.

+On 21 January 2025, Al-Shanaineh underwent a medical examination for the broken leg injury that he suffered a year earlier.

+On 2 November 2025, Al-Shanaineh scored his first goal in the Jordanian Pro League after missing all of last season, due to recovering from his leg injury that he suffered almost two years ago.
+He was subsequently a part of the 2025 Jordan Shield Cup-winning Al-Faisaly team.

 International career

 Al-Shanaineh was called up to various Jordanian youth national teams during his career.
-He was called up to the Jordan U-23 team, where he notably scored two goals in a 9-0 result to Brunei U-23, gaining comparisons to Diego Maradona in one of his goals.
+He was called up to the Jordan U23 team, where he notably scored two goals in a 9-0 result to Brunei U23, garnering comparisons to Diego Maradona in one of his goals.

+On 23 December 2025, Al-Shanaineh was called up to the 2026 AFC U-23 Asian Cup, participating in the opening match against Vietnam as a substitute.